 The pay grade of Senior Chief Petty Officer was not created until June 1, 1958.
 Service-wide exams were conducted for eligible Chief Petty Officers on August 5, 1958.
 The first batch of Chiefs to be promoted to Senior Chief occurred on November 16, 1958.

-In the initial scene in the barracks a modern fire extinguisher is seen hanging on the wall in the background.
-At this time the barracks would have had either a simple water bucket or a more primitive extinguisher.
+In the initial scene in the barracks, a modern fire extinguisher is hanging on the wall in the background.
+At the time the barracks would have had either a water bucket or a more primitive extinguisher.

-At the beginning of the final diving exercise, the big navy clock says it's 2 in the afternoon.
-A few hours later we see a diver coming out of the water Sunday says that he's been down for over four hours.
-But the subsequent scene shows the nervous Jo waiting for a phone call from Brashear, and the clock says that it's 3:40.
+At the beginning of the final diving exercise, the big Navy clock says 2:00.
+A few hours later, when a diver comes out of the water, Sunday says that he's been down for over four hours.
+The next scene shows a nervous Jo waiting for a phone call from Brashear, and the clock says 3:40.

-While Carl is putting his wedding band with his tags, he takes off his ring, removes his tags from around his neck and puts them on his chest and you can see there is nothing around his neck, in the next shot you can clearly see the tag chain around his neck, next shot is him putting the ring on the tags and putting the chain back around his neck.
+While Carl puts his wedding band with his tags, he takes off his ring, removes his tags from around his neck and puts them on his chest.
+Nothing is around his neck.
+In the next shot, the tag chain is around his neck.
+In the next shot, he puts the ring on the tags and puts the chain back around his neck.

-Near the beginning of the movie, young Carl's father is plowing a field.
-While insisting that young Carl go to school as opposed to helping him plow a field, Carl's father places the long leather rein that controls the mules pulling the plow over his head with half the rein going under his left arm.
-In the close up shot that immediately follows Carl's father having placed the rein under his left arm, the rein appears around his neck with no portion under his left arm.
+Near the beginning of the movie, young Carl's father plows a field.
+While insisting that young Carl go to school instead of helping him plow a field, Carl's father places the long leather rein that controls the mules over his head, with half the rein under his left arm.
+In the close-up shot, the rein appears around his neck, with no portion under his left arm.